 Health and fitness is a multi-billion dollar industry, and yet all signs indicate that we’re unhealthier than ever.
 More than half of us are overweight, underslept, and stressed out – and unsurprisingly, it’s affecting how we work.

 A healthy workforce is likely to be more attentive and better at managing stress.
-Healthy staff take less sick days, are nearly 3 times more productive, and have higher levels of morale.
+Healthy employees take less sick days, are nearly 3 times more productive, and have higher levels of morale.

 So what can employers do to promote health in the workplace?

-Schedule proper breaks for staff, and stick to that schedule.
-Encourage your staff to leave the premises during their break, whether it’s to go for a quick walk, or to just get some fresh air and sunshine.
+Schedule proper breaks for employees, and stick to that schedule.
+Encourage your employees to leave the premises during their break, whether it’s to go for a quick walk, or to just get some fresh air and sunshine.

 Change the culture